mathieu-benoit/hello-humanitec/docs/aks-basic.md

     -n ${CLUSTER_NAME}
 ```

-## [PA-AZ] Deploy the Nginx Ingress controller
+## [PE-AZ] Deploy the Nginx Ingress controller

-As Platform Admin, in Azure.
+As Platform Engineer, in Azure.

 Deploy the Nginx Ingress Controller:
 ```bash